polesapart/timekpr-next/README.md

 Basically there are two versions - beta and stable, usually they are not that different, but beta comes out earlier, especially when changes in upcoming version are larger.

 The installation instructions are easy as well (I know that one can do that in GUI, but terminal is just simply faster :-)), just paste these lines in terminal and You're set.

+_Note: it's highly advised to log in and out after installation of new version._

 </br></br>

 ### Ubuntu & co (via PPA)